-Here is everything you need to know about the proposed ban on single-use plastics.
+Here is everything you need to know about the ban on single-use plastics.

 What are single-use plastics and why are they being banned?

 Single-use plastics are, as their name implies, plastic products that are designed to be used once and then disposed of.
-(And yes, if you want to get really technical about it, you can wash and re-use some single-use plastics—like water bottles, and cutlery—but the fact is most people don’t.)
+(And yes, if you want to get really technical about it, you can wash and re-use some single-use plastics—like water bottles, and cutlery—but most people don’t.)

 What exactly is being banned?

-What have the responses to Trudeau’s proposal been like?
+What have the responses to the ban been like?

-As well, people with disabilities say that a ban on single-use plastics, in particular, a ban on plastic straws, would leave those with limited mobility without a better alternative.
+As well, people with disabilities say that a ban on plastic straws would leave those with limited mobility without a better alternative.
 Rather than a complete ban on items like plastic straws that some people with disabilities need, some have called on restaurant owners and other places that serve drinks to be able to continue stocking plastic straws so that people who ask for them will still be able to access them.